FAQ

 1. Who is eligible to Fling?

-The Garden Fling is an event for garden bloggers and online self-publishers (via Instagram, YouTube, podcasting, and other public social media).
+The Garden Fling is an event for garden bloggers and online self-publishers (via Instagram, YouTube, TikTok, podcasting, and other public social media).
 We understand that some online publishers cover topics besides gardening, and that's fine.
 However, we expect prospective attendees to have gardening as their main focus.
-When the hosts visit your site or stream, they should be able to tell without a deep dig that it's about gardening.
+When the organizers visit your site or stream, they should be able to tell without a deep dig that it's about gardening.
 The URL you provide must be a public one.

 2. Your account must be at least 6 months old

-Your social media account, blog or other platform must have been started at least 6 months before registration opens.
+Your social media account, blog, or other platform must have been started at least 6 months before registration opens.
 For example, if registration opens on December 1st, your platform must have been started by June 1st.
 While we enthusiastically encourage new folks to attend, if your social media outlet or blog is too new for you to register this year, know that we'd love you to attend next year.

 3. Your account must be active